mviereck/x11docker/README.md

 #Security
  - Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
  - GUI applications in docker are isolated from host display :0, thus avoiding X security leaks.
  - Preserving container isolation is done using a segregated X server.
-(Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to X resources like keylogging with `xinput test`).
+(Most solutions in the web to run dockered GUI applications share the problem of breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
  - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
-The new X server doesn't know cookies from the host X server on display :0.
+Container and new X server don't know cookies from host X server on display :0.
 (Except less secure options `--hostdisplay` and `--virtualgl`)
  - With option `--no-xhost` x11docker checks for any access to host X server granted by xhost and disables it.
 Host applications then use `~/.Xauthority` only.
  - Special use cases of hardware acceleration and option `--hostdisplay` can degrade or break container isolation.
 Look at security table to see the differences: